scikit-beam/XrayDB/_sources/dbschema.txt

 factors from :cite:ts:`Chantler`.
 Energies are in eV, and each row represents an energy level for an element.

-.. index:: Table of Core Hole Widths
+.. index: : Table of resonant scattering and mass attenuation coefficients from Chantler
 .. _db_chantler_table:

-   Table of Core Hole Widths
+   Table of resonant scattering and mass attenuation coefficients from Chantler.

     +-------------------------------+--------------+---------------------------------------+
     |  Column                       |  Type        | Description                           |